qualiaMachine/ML_with_Amazon_SageMaker/learners/setup.md

 ## Accounts and Initial Setup

 ### GitHub Account

-If you don't already have a GitHub account, [sign up for GitHub](https://github.com/) to create a free account.
-A GitHub account will be required to fork and interact with the lesson repository.
+You will need a GitHub account to access the code provided during this lesson.
+If you don't already have a GitHub account, please [sign up for GitHub](https://github.com/) to create a free account.
+Don't worry if you're a little rusty on using GitHub/git; we will only use a couple of git commands during the lesson, and the instructor will provide guidance on these steps.

 ### AWS Account

-If you don't have an AWS account, please follow these steps:

-> **Note**: Hackathon attendees can skip this step since we are providing you with the account.
+There are two ways to run this lesson.

+#### Option 1) Shared Account
+If you are attending this lesson as part of the 2025 Research Bazaar, we will provide a shared AWS account for all attendees.
+You do not need to set up your own AWS account.
+What to expect:

+* Before the workshop, you will receive an email invitation from the instructor with access details for the shared AWS account.
+* During the lesson, you will log in using the credentials provided in the email.
+* This setup ensures that all participants have the same environment and eliminates concerns about unexpected costs.

+#### Option 2) AWS Free Tier — Skip If Using Shared Account
+**If you are attending this lesson as part of the 2025 Research Bazaar, you can skip this step**.
+We will provide all attendees with a shared account.
+Otherwise, please follow these steps:

 1. Go to the [AWS Free Tier page](https://aws.amazon.com/free/) and click **Create a Free Account**.
 2. Complete the sign-up process.
 AWS offers a free tier with limited monthly usage.
 Some services, including SageMaker, may incur charges beyond free-tier limits, so be mindful of usage during the workshop.
 If you follow along with the materials, you can expect to incur around $10 in compute fees (e.g., from training and tuning several different models with GPU enabled at times).